-Step 3: Remember the ids you used for you marker array?
+Step 3: Remember the sequence of ids you used for your marker array?
 If not, look back at your SampleLayout.xml file.
 Replace the ids above with your ids.

 Step 4: Below that, create a cylinder and add it to the scene graph as follows.